-Xochitl, meaning ‘flower’, is the day in the Aztec calendar associate with the goddess Xochiquetzal.
+Xochitl, meaning ‘flower’, is the day in the Aztec calendar associated with the goddess Xochiquetzal.
 Xochiquetzal is the goddess of youth, love, pleasure and beauty.
 She watches over artists while they work.
 Xochitl is a day for creating things that speak truth to the heart.
 It is a day to remember that life is short, and to reflect.
-It is bad day to repress desire.
+It is a bad day to repress desire.

 The Aztecs were a Mesoamerican culture that existed in modern-day Mexico from the 14th to 16th centuries.
 The Aztec Empire, a confederation of three large city-states, was formed around the 15th Century.
 The Aztecs were composed of several ethnic groups from the region.
 Most, but not all, were speakers of the Nahuatl language.

 Much of what we now consider to be Aztec in terms of culture, truly relates more broadly to the whole central Mexican region of that time.
 Aztec culture involved agriculture, with the primary crop being maize.
 Societies were unequal, with an upper and peasant class.
 Religion included a pantheon of gods, each of which was responsible and tied to the changing seasons and days set out in the Aztec calendar.

 The Aztec Empire reached its zenith just as first Spaniards arrived in Central America, in 1519, led by Hernán Cortés.
 The conquistadors defeated the emperor Cuauhtemoc and founded Mexico City on the ruins of the Aztec city of Tenochtitlan.
 The conquest radiated outwards from there, until the Spanish had incorporated all of Mesoamerica into the Spanish Empire.